 FCC and the fleeting indecency cases of the 2000s …

 2001 — FCC has new regulations on indecency and obscenity — Complete with examples of indecency such as Howard Stern monologues, “I’m Not Your Puppet” Rap Song and “Uterus guy” rap.
 All in all, a very unusual government document.
-Here’s a summary.
+Here’s a link to a summary.

 2002 — – Billboard Music Awards, Cher gives classic response to critics: “I’ve had unbelievable support in my life, and I’ve worked really hard.
 I’ve had great people to work with.
 Oh, yeah, you know what?
 I’ve also had critics for the last 40 years saying that I was on my way out every year.
 Right.
 So fuck ‘em.
 I still have a job and they don’t.”